Robert Kearns: Intermittent wipers

 Kearns claimed that the inspiration for his invention stems from an incident on his wedding night in 1953, when an errant champagne cork shot into his left eye, leaving him legally blind in that eye.
 Nearly a decade later in 1963, Kearns was driving his Ford Galaxie through a light rain, and the constant movement of the wiper blades irritated his already troubled vision.

 He modeled his mechanism on the human eye, which blinks every few seconds, rather than continuously, presenting the idea to Ford.
-Ford representatives liked the idea wanting to rush it into at least one of their next model year's vehicles but later abandoned plans after Kearns had begun setting up manufacturing facilities for the invention.
+Ford representatives liked the idea, and hoped to rush it into at least one of their next model year's vehicles but later abandoned plans after Kearns had begun setting up manufacturing facilities for the invention.

 When Ford introduced the feature in 1969, Kearns challenged the automaker, refusing offers of a settlement insisting that the case be heard in court, acting as his own lawyer.
 He began official legal proceedings some 9 years later.

 Lawsuits

 The lawsuit against the Ford Motor Company was opened in 1978 and ended in 1990.
 Kearns sought $395 million in damages.
 He turned down a $30 million settlement offer in 1990 and took it to the jury, which awarded him $5.2 million; Ford agreed to pay $10.2 million rather than face another round of litigation.

 Kearns mostly acted as his own attorney in the subsequent suit against Chrysler, which began in 1982, even questioning witnesses on the stand.
 The Chrysler verdict was decided in Kearns's favor in 1992.
 Chrysler was ordered to pay Kearns US$18.7 million with interest.
 Chrysler appealed the court decision, but the Federal Circuit let the judgment stand.
 The Supreme Court declined to hear the case.
 By 1995, after spending over US$10 million in legal fees, Kearns received approximately US$30 million in compensation for Chrysler's patent infringement.

 Chrysler was represented by Harness, Dickey and Pierce, one of the first firms Kearns went to when he contemplated suing Ford in the late 1970s.
-Indeed, according to his son Dennis Kearns, Kearns wanted Harness, Dickey and Pierce removed for conflict of interest, but was unable to convince his attorneys to make a motion to remove Harness, Dickey and Pierce.
+Indeed, according to his son Dennis Kearns, Kearns wanted Harness, Dickey and Pierce removed for conflict of interest, but was unable to convince his attorneys to make a motion to remove the firm.
 He then decided to manage the Chrysler litigation on his own with his family.